kellyshreeve/gold-recovery/README.md

   alt="Line graph of gold concentration across stages">
 </p>

+Concentration of gold ore tends to increase though each stage of the recovery process.

 <p align="center">
   <img src="https://github.com/kellyshreeve/gold-recovery/blob/main/imgaes/final_regression.png"
   alt="Final recovery regression results">
 </p>

+Linear Regression achieved the best training sMAPE of 12.30 and this was confirmed with a final sMAPE of 7.30 on the test set.
+Upon viewing the regression output, some floatbank states were not signficant, though all of the chemical inputs were.
+The company may be able to loosen control over the floatbank states but should continue to be mindful of the chemical inputs during the process.

 # Future Work

 # Acknowledgments/References

+TripleTen's Data Science bootcamp for providing the project and the data.